Logo

 4. Keep Interactions Supervised

-Young children, like my 1-year-old, may not yet understand how to be gentle with animals.
+Young children may not yet understand how to be gentle with animals.
 Supervising interactions is essential to keeping both the child and the foster cat safe.

 Model Gentle Touch: Show your child how to gently pet the cat, avoiding sensitive areas like the tail or paws.